rdhananjaya/rdhananjaya.github.io/_posts/2018-09-14-trampoline-function.md

 ---

-After numerous attempts at understanding the trampoline concept I found [this](https://stackoverflow.com/questions/189725/what-is-a-trampoline-function) StackOverflow question that helped me to understand it better, well better than my other attempts.
+After numerous attempts at understanding the trampoline concept I found [this](https://stackoverflow.com/questions/189725/what-is-a-trampoline-function) StackOverflow question that helped me understand it better, well better than my other attempts.
 In this post I'm elaborating it a bit so that I can refer to it later.

 ```java
 import java.math.BigInteger;